soelen/storybook-addon-rem/README.md

 ![Storybook REM preview](https://raw.githubusercontent.com/soelen/storybook-rem/master/.github/images/preview.gif)

-A storybook addon that lets your users change the root font size.
+A storybook addon which helps you to test how your REM sized components behave.

 ## Getting started